MikeKovarik/rage-edit/README.md

     perceivedtype    REG_SZ    image
 ```

-But omiting `/v` (value name) argument to query all contents of the key would return value entries with their true names (in this case `PerceivedType`).
+But omitting `/v` (value name) argument to query all contents of the key would return value entries with their true names (in this case `PerceivedType`).

 ```
 C:\WINDOWS\system32>reg query HKCR\.jpg